Deliver meals and smiles to Seniors in the San Diego community.

 13. I’d like to help Meals on Wheels with delivering meals to seniors.
 How do I get started?

 The first step is to submit a volunteer application.
 You will need to complete a Live Scan background check, unless you are under the age of 18.
 After you submit a volunteer application, you will be redirected to a confirmation page which will have the link to our mandatory volunteer training video.
 After you watch the training video and your application has been processed, you will be contacted via phone or email to begin volunteering.
 Please be patient as we are processing applications as quickly as possible.

 14. I’ve submitted my volunteer application and paid the Live Scan fee.
 What’s next?

 You must complete a Live Scan at one of our partner offices across the county.
 You will be contacted via phone once your Live Scan results are received and application is processed.
 For more information about the Live Scan background check, please visit our Live Scan page by clicking here.

 15. How does the background check work?

 The background check must be completed at one of our Live Scan partner offices across the county.
 You will be contacted via phone or email once your Live Scan results are received and your application is processed.
 Please bring a printed copy of the first page of the Live Scan form with you to the Live Scan office.
 For more information, please visit our Live Scan page by clicking here.

 16. I’ve already been background checked by another organization.
 Can you use that background check?

 Unfortunately, no. A background check can only be completed at one of our Live Scan partner offices.
-First responders and military personnel do not need to complete a background check.

 17. Who can I contact if I have other questions about volunteering?